garuda-linux/infrastructure-nix/README.md

 ## Devshell and tooling

 This NixOS flake provides a [devshell](https://github.com/numtide/devshell) which contains all deployment tools as well as handy aliases for common tasks.
 The only requirement for using it is having the Nix package manager available and having flakes enabled.
-It can be installed on various distributions via:
+It can be installed on various distributions via the package manager or the following script:

 ```
 sh <(curl -L https://nixos.org/nix/install) --daemon